Biplane fighter aces

 Around 25 October, Sottotenente Barcaro and Maresciallo Vanni Zuliani of the 97a Squadriglia had to return to Italy due to illness.

 The 9o Gruppo returned from the desert and was re-equipped with Macchi MC.200s.
-In July 1941, they re-equipped again with MC.202s and were they were sent to Sicily, arriving in the end of September 1941, to take part in the operations against Malta
+In July 1941, they re-equipped again with MC.202s and were sent to Sicily, arriving in the end of September 1941, to take part in the operations against Malta.

 At 07:15 on 21 November 1941, five MC.200s of 54o Stormo and ten 9o Gruppo MC.202s strafed Hal Far, presumably attracted by the presence of 242 and 605 Squadron's Hurricanes based there.
 Seven Hurricanes from 185 Squadron led by Squadron Leader Pike were scrambled to intercept.
 They attacked five Macchis initially (probably the MC.200s), five more then jumping the British fighters (probably some of the MC.202s).
 No firm claims were made by the Hurricane pilots, but it was believed that three of the Italian fighters had been damaged.
 Sergeant Bill Nurse's Hurricane was badly hit in return.